 3.7 Number of days to first flower bud appearance

 The data revealed that the application of organic manure and bio-fertilizers had a significant effect on the number of days to the first flower bud appearance (Table 1).
 The control treatment (T0) showed the highest value of 442.00 days, indicating the longest time for flower bud initiation.
-In contrast, treatment T10[(Vermicompost(0.5kg/plant)+ VAM(100g/plant) + PSB (50g/plant)] recorded the minimum days to flower bud appearance (370.00 days), showing an early initiation of flower buds.
+In contrast, treatment T10[(Vermicompost(0.5kg/plant)+ VAM(100g/plant) + PSB (50g/plant)] took minimum time for flower bud appearance (370.00 days).
 This result suggests that the combined application of vermicompost with VAM and PSB positively accelerated the flowering process.
 Other treatments such as T9[Vermicompost(0.5kg/plant)+ Azotobacter (50g/plant) + PSB (50g/plant)] and T8[Vermicompost(0.5kg/plant) +Azotobacter (50g/plant) +VAM(100g/plant)] also exhibited significantly early flower bud appearance, with 381.00 days and 392.00 days, respectively.
 The early flower bud initiation in treatments receiving bio-fertilizers and vermicompost can be attributed to enhanced nutrient availability and microbial activity in the soil.
-Vermicompost is known to improve soil structure, nutrient retention, and microbial populations, all of which contribute to better plant health and faster growth (Suthar, 2019).
-Moreover, the bio-fertilizers used in this study, such as VAM (vesicular-arbuscular mycorrhizae) and PSB (phosphate-solubilizing bacteria), play a crucial role in improving nutrient uptake, particularly phosphorus, which is essential for flowering and reproductive development in plants (Sharma et al. 2020).The results align with previous studies that emphasize the positive role of organic amendments and bio-fertilizers in enhancing flowering parameters.
-Patil et al. (2022) reported that the combined use of organic manure and bio-fertilizers significantly reduced the number of days to flowering in fruit crops by improving soil nutrient status and stimulating plant metabolic activities.
-Moreover, Sharma et al. (2020) found that bio-fertilizers, particularly VAM and PSB, enhance phosphorus availability and uptake, which is critical for early flower initiation.
+Vermicompost is known to improve soil structure, nutrient retention, and microbial populations, all of which contribute to better plant health and faster growth (Kumar et al. 2019a, Suthar, 2019).
+Moreover, the bio-fertilizers used in this study, such as VAM (vesicular-arbuscular mycorrhizae) and PSB (phosphate-solubilizing bacteria), play a crucial role in improving nutrient uptake, particularly phosphorus, which is essential for flowering and reproductive development in plants (Sharma et al. 2020, Patil et al. 2022, Kumar et al. 2024).

 Table 4.
 Impact of organic manure and bio-fertilizers in various combinations on the number of days the first flower bud appeared,number of days the first bud to bloom and duration of flowering